 There is a type of eye cancer also caused by faulty genes.
 It is called hereditary retinoblastoma.
 Children with this gene fault also have an increased risk of osteosarcoma.

-People with a mother diagnosed with breast cancer before the age of 45 have almost 5 times the risk of bone cancer compared to the general population.
+People with a mother diagnosed with breast cancer before the age of 45 have around 5 times the risk of bone cancer compared to the general population.
 But because bone cancers are relatively rare this is still a small risk.

 Some people who have relatives with particular types of cancer have an increased risk of certain types of bone cancer but this is very rare.
 This includes

 - Giant cell sarcoma in people whose mother had breast cancer

 - Osteosarcoma in people with a parent who had rectal cancer or liver cancer